‘Two days after our honeymoon, my husband was diagnosed with leukaemia. It became our illness.’

 On Jan 22nd, two days after our honeymoon and two hours after a full medical, Ciaran got a call to say there were serious abnormalities in his blood and that he needed to get into A&E immediately.

 We jumped in the car and drove into the hospital.
 I knew as soon as we arrived and he was waiting to see a haematologist that it was obviously blood-related.
-I stepped away from Ciaran and called my mam, who is extremely knowledgable in medicine, and I asked her ‘Do you think it’s leukemia?’
+I stepped away from Ciaran and called my mam, who is extremely knowledgable in medicine, and I asked her ‘Do you think it’s leukaemia?’

 I had a terrible feeling it was bad news, even though I stayed really positive with Ciaran because I didn’t want to show any worry whatsoever.

-It was only 30 minutes after arriving to the hospital that we were taken to a room and told the news that he had AML, an extremely aggressive form of leukemia and that he was looking at a ‘Life Termination’ if he didn’t start treatment immediately.
+It was only 30 minutes after arriving to the hospital that we were taken to a room and told the news that he had AML, an extremely aggressive form of leukaemia and that he was looking at a ‘Life Termination’ if he didn’t start treatment immediately.
 I knew at that moment it wasn’t my time to freak out.
 I needed to be strong for him.
 I did cry, of course, but I didn’t break down.

 Poor Ciaran kept apologising for upsetting me, but I told him then, and I meant it, that he was going to be okay, that we would treat this and get over it.